rmit-ir/SummaryRank/README.md

 ### Import Data ###

-SummaryRank put all processed data in a model directory (called *model*), so upon the first execution, basic data such as query topics, sentences, or relevance judgments will need to be imported.
+SummaryRank put all processed data in a model directory (called *model*), so upon the first execution, basic data will need to be imported.

-Some import tools are available for these collections:
+Some import tools are available for these collections, which can be launched as commands:

 * The [WebAP Dataset][] from CIIR/UMass (`import_webap`)
 * [TREC Novelty Track Data][] (`import_trec_novelty`)
 * [MobileClick-2][] (`import_mobileclick`)

-The corpora tools can be launched as commands.
 One may need to specify a model directory using argument `-m` and supply a list of raw files distributed with the benchmark.

-For example, suppose the WebAP data is placed under the directory `WebAP` and you can just do:
+To import WebAP data, for example, you can just do (replace WebAP files with true paths):

     SummaryRank/run.py import_webap -m webap WebAP/gradedText/gov2.query.json WebAP/gradedText/grade.trectext_patched